What Is IRS Form 5498: IRA Contributions Information?

 Form 5498: IRA Contributions Information reports your IRA contributions to the IRS.
 Your IRA trustee or issuer - not you - is required to file this form with the IRS by May 31.

 - You won't find this form in TurboTax, nor do you file it with your tax return.
-The copy you receive in the mail is a copy for your records.
+The copy you receive in the mail is for your records.

 Understanding Form 5498

-If you’re unsure what type of IRA you have, your account administrator may indicate whether it’s a traditional, Roth, SIMPLE or a Simplified Employee Pension (SEP) in box 7.
+If you’re unsure what type of IRA you have, your account administrator may indicate whether it’s a traditional, Roth, SIMPLE or a SEP in box 7.

 Traditional IRA contributions

 - However, if you’re covered under another tax-advantaged retirement plan at work or your spouse makes contributions to a different IRA account, you may not be eligible to take the full contribution deduction.

-The great thing about a traditional IRA is that, even if you make contributions in the following tax year, the IRS lets you take a deduction for some of these IRA contributions on your prior-year tax return (you must make the contributions by mid-April).
-In other words, if you are filing your 2017 taxes, the contributions you make to a traditional IRA through the April filing deadline in 2018 may be deductible.
-This is why your account administrator has until May 31 to send Form 5498 to you.
+The great thing about a traditional IRA is that, even if you make contributions in the following tax year, the IRS lets you take a deduction for some of these IRA contributions on your prior-year tax return.
+Typically, you must make your contributions by the filing deadline, not including extensions.

 Roth IRA contributions

-SIMPLE & SEP Plans
+SIMPLE and SEP Plans

-If you participate in a SIMPLE IRA at work, your employer can withhold contributions directly from each of your paychecks on a pretax basis, meaning income taxes are calculated on your salary only after reductions for your contributions to the retirement account.
+If you participate in a SIMPLE IRA at work, your employer can withhold contributions directly from each of your paychecks on a pretax basis and deposit them into your retirement account.
+Income taxes are calculated on your salary only after reductions for your contributions to the retirement account.